kittyjosh111/HonorsBiomedicalInnovationsERProject/README.md

 This is a DOOM wad file made for the Emergency Room project in the MVROP Honors Biomedical Innovations course for the 2021-2022 school year.
 It was created using the Eureka Doom Editor running on Arch Linux.
 Custom textures were created and edited using the SLADE editor, running on WINE.
-To load this wad, you will need the `hellonearthstarterpack.wad` wad from Hell on Earth, which was created by Seargant Mark IV.  `map.wad` has no enemies.
+To load this wad, you will need the `hellonearthstarterpack.wad` wad from Hell on Earth, which was created by Seargant Mark IV.

+`map.wad` has no enemies. `map_monsters.wad` has enemies throughout the map.
+It has cover added in for mods such as Hideous Destructor.

 If you don't know much about Doom, I suggest downloading GZDOOM (https://www.zdoom.org/downloads) as an engine.
 You can use something like ZDL to manage mod load order (https://zdoom.org/wiki/ZDL)